HKdigital/hkdigital-jsdevtool/README.md

 ## Reinstallation or updating

-Installation of a missing `hkdigital-devtool` folder is sometimes needed:
+If your project is missing the `hkdigital-devtool` folder, e.g. after cloning the project from a repository, you will need to reinstall the folder.

-E.g. the folder is in the `.gitignore` file, so won't be added to your git project.
+Note that the `hkdigital-devtool` folder is in the `.gitignore` file, so won't be added to your git project.
 So when you clone your project using git, you'll notice that the folder is missing.

-If you want to update `hkdigital-devtool`:
+If you want to update `hkdigital-devtool`, you can safely remove the folder and reinstall it.

 - Remove the existing folder
-- Install a new `hkdigital-devtools` folder.
+- Install a new `hkdigital-devtools` folder
+- Run `node devtool.mjs `

 ### Howto install missing `hkdigital-devtool`